subjektify/.github/profile/README.md

+# Subjektify

-# Subjektify: Building the Future of Decentralized Applications
+> Building the Future of Decentralized Applications

 Subjektify is the framework designed for the modern developer, making decentralized application development straightforward and effective.

 ## Why Subjektify?